loyada/typedpy/docs/stubs.rst

 .. image:: images/Screenshot1.png

-4. Optional - You might want to change the scope to ignore certain files, although you can achieve the same with the "-x" command line option.
+4. Optional - You might want to change the scope to include/exclude certain files, although you can achieve the same with the "-x" command line option.